rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.7.1 =
+* Corrected the "Requires at Least" as it was showing as being incompatible in the plugin store (when it is).

+= 3.7 =
+* Added filter - `wp_email_capture_change_user_present_error_url`, needed for an additional plugin - [WP Email Capture: Returning User Redirect](https://www.wpemailcapture.com/downloads/wp-email-capture-returning-user-redirect/?utm_source=changelog&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture).
+* Tested with WordPress 5.2
+* Fixed a few CSS changes on the option pages.

+= 3.6.6 =
+* Tested up to 5.1

+= 3.6.5 =
+* Tested with Constant Contact so reflected help screens to mention that.

+= 3.6.4 =
+* Clarified further a couple of options that people were having problems with.

+= 3.6.3 =
+* Some files didn't manage to upload.
+I've now pushed them live.

 = 3.6.2 =
 * Fixed a bug in Gutenberg.
 * Checking for "register_block_type" rather than "the_gutenberg_project" in prep for 5.0